ktaylor63/southeast/site/content/articles/service-and-its-partners-remove-another-dam-in-greater-birmingham-area-improves-aquatic-habitat.md

 ---
 title: 'Service and its partners remove another dam in greater Birmingham area, improves aquatic habitat'
+description: 'Big Canoe Creek is home to some of America’s rarest aquatic species.
+A project sponsored by the U.S. Fish and Wildlife Service (Service) is already dramatically improving water quality and habitat of the creek, giving those imperiled species a better chance at recovery.'
 author: 'Denise Rowell, Public Affairs Specialist'
 date: '2013-11-22'
 tags: